 Can I apply for funding more than once?

 Yes.
-A student may apply once per semester, for a maximum of 2 semesters.
+A student may apply once per semester.

 BELOW IS ARCHIVED INFORMATION REGARDING CARES FUNDS